Ultimate Wedding Day Checklist

 - Put on your wedding dress!
-With the help of the small group of friends who came with you to the appointments with the bridal consultant and seamstress, and now exactly how to tie up all the buttons, ribbons and laces that make your perfect wedding dress so unique.
+With the help of the small group of friends who came with you to the appointments with the bridal consultant and seamstress, and know exactly how to tie up all the buttons, ribbons, and laces that make your perfect wedding dress so unique.
 The last thing we need is for the tulle skirt to get snagged in a zipper or one of the exquisite buttons down the back of your corseted top to be misplaced.
 It’s all about bridal perfection.

 - Shoes.
 Before you put on your accessories, be it your statement earrings or that heirloom tiara, you must first put on your wedding shoes, again with the assistance of one of your bridesmaids.
 We don’t want any of your fine jewelry to get stuck on your fine dress.

 - Accessories.
 Earrings, bracelets, necklace, tiara… get your bling on!

 The secret to surviving your wedding day is in the bags you pack.
 Bring a small one with you to both the ceremony and the reception with all the things you might need.
 A small emergency kit, if you may, your phone charger, a little bit of makeup for some touch-ups, a couple of tissues and wipes, water spray to stay refreshed, and some antacids.
 You need to be prepared for anything.
 If you have a wedding planner, she’ll take care of all of this for you, or you can kindly ask someone to carry it around for you.
 You are the bride after all.

 - First look

 The perfect time for a photoshoot with your dashing husband to be is when you both are freshly groomed and dolled up.
 We have seen some amazing and super emotional photos from the first look between couples.
 The look on the face of your significant other will make all the expenses and efforts that went into planning your perfect day worth every penny.